Konvt/pgbar/docs/QuickStart.md

-pgbar::option::Remains;   // Modify the fill character for the uniterated part pgbar::option::Reversed   // Adjust the growth direction of the progress bar (false indicates from left to right) pgbar::option::Shift;     // Adjust the animation speed of the animation section (Lead) pgbar::option::BarLength; // Adjust the length of the progress bar
+pgbar::option::Remains;   // Modify the fill character for the uniterated part pgbar::option::Reversed   // Adjust the growth direction of the progress bar (false indicates from left to right) pgbar::option::Shift;     // Adjust the animation speed of the animation section (Lead) pgbar::option::BarWidth;  // Adjust the width of the progress bar

 pgbar::option::SpeedUnit; // Modify the unit in the Speed section pgbar::option::Magnitude; // Adjust the carry ratio in the Speed section